8ctopus/sciter-sandbox/README.md

 ## features

 - works on Windows, Mac and Linux
-- automatically install and configure sciter SDK
+- automatically install the sciter SDK
 - easily switch between SDK versions
-- start either scapp or usciter with inspector
+- start scapp with inspector
 - auto-detects changes to your code and refreshes
-- lint javascript code (check for issues and format it)
+- lint javascript code (check for issues and format code)

 ## requirements